 Dennis C. Dickerson

 Dennis C. Dickerson specializes in American Labor History, the History of the U. S. civil rights movement, and African American religious history.
-He also is interested in the social history of American medicine and Wesleyan Studies.
 He has written Out of the Crucible: Black Steel Workers in Western Pennsylvania, 1875-1980 (Albany, State University of New York Press, 1986) which chronicles the failed century long struggle of black steel laborers to attain occupational parity with their Caucasian counterparts.
 He also wrote Militant Mediator: Whitney M. Young, Jr. (Lexington, University Press of Kentucky, 1998) which analyzes the leadership of a major leader in the U. S. civil rights movement in the 1960s.
 This book was awarded the 1999 Distinguished Book from the National Conference of Black Political Scientists.
-Dickerson's new book, African American Preachers and Politics: The Careys of Chicago (Jackson, University Press of Mississippi, 2010) examines the intersection between religion and politics in the careers of two clergy/politicians during most of the 20th century.
+His book, African American Preachers and Politics: The Careys of Chicago (Jackson, University Press of Mississippi, 2010) examines the intersection between religion and politics in the careers of two clergy/politicians during most of the 20th century.
+His fourth book, THE AFRICAN METHODIST EPISCOPAL CHURCH: A HISTORY (New York, Cambridge University Press, 2020) examines over two centuries of an African American religious body and how its insurgent impulses reckoned with powerful national and international systems aimed at black subjugation.
 He has received grants and fellowships to support his research and writing from the American Academy in Berlin, American Philosophical Society, the National Endowment of the Humanities, the Rockefeller Foundation, the American Council of Learned Societies, and the Louisville Institute.

-Before coming to Vanderbilt Dickerson taught at Williams College from 1976 to 1999 and was Stanfield Professor History, Chairman of the Department of History, and Chairman of the Afro-American Studies Program.
+Before coming to Vanderbilt Dickerson taught at Williams College from 1976 to 1999 where he was Stanfield Professor History, Chairman of the Department of History, and Chairman of the Afro-American Studies Program.
 He has also taught at Rhodes College, Yale Divinity School, and Payne Theological Seminary.